Special Advisor to the Register of Copyrights

-David Brunton is a senior advisor for organizational policy and special projects at the United States Copyright Office.
-He was appointed to the position in October 2019.
+David Brunton is a Special Advisor to the Register of Copyrights at the United States Copyright Office.
+He was appointed to the position in May 2021.
+He previously served as senior advisor for organizational policy and special projects since October 2019.

-In his position, Brunton handles a wide portfolio of projects for the Register, including working to help plan and manage modernization projects, coordinating major IT-related projects, and collaborating on strategic planning for the Office.
+In his position, Brunton handles a wide portfolio of projects for the Register, including working to ensure activities align with the goals of the strategic plan and the mission of the Office.
 He serves as a liaison for the Register, keeping her apprised of the successes of projects and of any issues or concerns.

 Brunton began his career with the Library of Congress in 2007 in the Office of Strategic Initiatives, working with the National Digital Newspaper Program.
 In that role, he served as the product manager for the website Chronicling America, a historical newspaper project jointly sponsored by the Library and the National Endowment for the Humanities.
 He was later promoted to supervisory IT specialist and then to chief of Repository Development.